exercism/c/exercises/sublist/README.md

 Try to use standard C99 facilities in preference to writing your own low-level algorithms or facilities by hand.

-## Source

-Jeremy Hinegardner mentioned a Boulder meetup that happens on the Wednesteenth of every month [https://twitter.com/copiousfreetime](https://twitter.com/copiousfreetime)

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.